-Assignment 1 is the Placement Specification, produced by the student.
-This must be submitted prior to placement being undertaken and include a signed placement agreement.
-This must be approved and agreed by both the WRL coordinator, placement supervisor and the placement mentor.
-This will detail the aims and plan for the placement. (word count - 1000)
+Assignment 1 is the Placement Specification, produced by the student and this must be approved and agreed by both the placement coordinator, placement supervisor and the placement mentor.
+This will detail the aims and plan for the placement.
+(1,000 words)

-Assignment 2 is a progress report, produced by the student before the end of the first semester (approximately halfway through the placement) and will document their work done so far and an updated placement plan. (word count - 3000)
+Assignment 2 is a progress report, produced by the student before the end of the first semester (approximately halfway through the placement) and will document their work done so far and an updated placement plan.
+(3,000 words)

 Assignment 3 is a learning log, which will be a diarised record of the student's activities and experience during the placement.
 This will also include comments and feedback from their mentor at the placement provider organisation.
-Students are expected to produce one entry every 3 to 4 weeks during placement.
-This will be assessed at the conclusion of the placement. (word count - 8000)
+Students are expected to produce one entry ever 3 to 4 weeks during placement.
+This will be assessed at the conclusion of the placement.
+(8,000 words)